Alice K. Hartley

 Alice Hartley (1937–2017) was an American computer scientist and businesswoman.
 Hartley worked on several dialects of Lisp, implementing multiple parts of Interlisp, maintaining Macintosh Common Lisp, and developing concepts in computer science and programming language design still in use today.
 In 1974, Alice K. Hartley was listed as the maintainer of the “Basic System” of Interlisp (including the interpreter, I/O routines, garbage collector, and core subroutines).

 Hartley was a hobby gamer, playing and advising on early computer games in the 1970s and 1990s.
-Hartley was also an antiques collector, importer and dealer, and was the proprietor of Elephant and Castle, an antiques store in Boston.
+Hartley was also an antiques collector, importer and dealer, and was the proprietor of Elephant & Castle, an antiques store in Boston.

 Hartley spent her career as a researcher at Litton Industries, MIT, BBN, an early employee and Vice President of Technology at Paladian Systems, and an engineer at Apple Computer before retiring in Boston, Massachusetts.

 Early life

 Alice Hartley was born in Bridgeport, Connecticut on December 13, 1937, to Lowell James Hartley of Minneapolis, Minnesota and Rachel Matilda Virta of Aura, Finland.
 Hartley graduated from Bassick High School in Bridgeport and was valedictorian of the class of 1955.
 She was a member of the Newtonians science club and a cheerleader.
+She also participated in other activities like swimming and was a member of the French Club.
 She was a finalist in the Fourteenth Annual Westinghouse Science Talent Search.
 Hartley was accepted into MIT in 1955 on a General Motors Scholarship.
 She graduated with MSc in Physics on June 12, 1959.